Our boat guides

 With trusty steed.

-best practice was on the road itself, where the traffic was not too heavy, so we paid up and set off.
+on the road itself, where the traffic was not too heavy, so we paid up and set off.
 We prayed for a safe return and this was granted, but not without a couple of scrapes along the way!
 Traffic was fairly light, and after a couple of wobbles we were quite used to our bikes, small bags strapped to the little baskets at the front.
 It was a great feeling to overtake our first lorry.
 Armed with only a photocopied hand-drawn sketch map from Mr Ku, and tips from the guest house log book, we pootled east on National Route 13 towards Vientiane the capital, but didn't see a sign on the road for it once!

 There was not much of interest in the scenery along this small but principal road, but everyday life is worth commenting on; hens and piglets moved out of our way when we honked, but goats and cows didn't flinch!
 So we had to skirt around them or wait till the troupe had moved out of the way.
 The armies of schoolchildren were best avoided too.
-A common means of transport between villages was a trailer powered by a tractor engine
+A common means of transport between villages was a trailer powered by a tractor engine (think tractor minus

 At the Sala viewpoint

 On the Loop, near Ban Na Hin.

 the cab, with a big wooden cart being pulled behind, see photo).
 Everyone moved very slowly

 using them.
 One man was carrying a cow or a water buffalo in one somewhere.